18 Insanely Effective Coupon Campaigns You Must Try

 The digital verification process of your customer’s identity can be tiresome and multifaceted.
 You can base it on the email domain if you want to target a specific group only (e.g., students from the University of California) or use 3rd party providers to help you conduct a background check (e.g., Unidays).

-If you are looking for an effective way to minimize the rate of unfinished orders, free shipping discounts are your best bet.
+If you are looking for an effective way to minimize the number of unfinished orders, free shipping coupons and discounts are your best bet.
 One of the most commonly quoted reasons for cart abandonment is high delivery costs.
 As established by Baymard Institute, more than 50% of the respondents pointed at high extra fees as the culprit for dropping orders.
 Delivery cost is the last obstacle on the customer’s path to purchase.
 By removing it out of their way, you can eliminate customer hesitation and build positive brand associations.

 If a customer is from Berlin and made an order for more than 80€, apply a free shipping discount automatically or send a free delivery coupon for the next order.

 In the long run, you need to stay profitable.
-To protect your budget, you can offer free shipping discounts only for predefined locations – postal codes, cities, or countries.
+To protect your campaign budget, you can offer free shipping discounts only for predefined locations – postal codes, cities, or countries.

 Most businesses miss the boat on reaching out to customers to simply say ‘thank you.’
 It can be ‘thank you’ for being with our company for so long or making X number of orders.
 It’s even a more pleasant surprise if a customer receives a sweet coupon code alongside a cute thank you message.